ataylor89/primes/README.md

     ./primes <number_of_primes>

-For example, we can get the first 10 primes with the command
+For example, this gets the first 10 primes

     ./primes 10

-We can get the first 100 primes with the command
+This gets the first 100 primes

     ./primes 100

-We can get the first 1000 primes with the command
+This gets the first 1000 primes

     ./primes 1000